ibmcnxdev/togbm-connections-ui/README.md

 # toGBM Connections UI
-This includes customization for IBM Connections Cloud environemnt for the use of GBM (toGBM | Gulf Business Machines)
+This includes customization for IBM Connections Cloud environemnt for the use of GBM (toGBM | Gulf Business Machines).